aqid98/ClimatePredictionChallengesProject1/README.md

 <span style="color:red">Gabriel Weinstein, Mohammed Aqid Khatkhatay, Simran Padam, Bowen Han, Ruoming Han

 The goal of this project is to explore association between climate changes and Hurricanes based on El Niño events.
-The analysis goes deep into studying the association between likelihood of landfall, temperature, time and the origin location for El Niño and La Niña events.
-Machine learning methods such as K-means and logistic regression are applied to perform clustering on the Hurricane characterstics and to generate insights on El Niño events.
+The analysis explores Hurricane characteristics such as likelihood of landfall, sea surface temperature, time and the origin location of El Niño and La Niña events.
+K-means algorithm is applied on the moments of Hurricane tracks and prediction of landfall is analysed on clusters and sea surface temperature.

 ![Alt text](https://raw.githubusercontent.com/aqid98/ClimatePredictionChallenges/main/Images/el-nino.jpeg)